Center Dance

 Kate Martel relocated back to the Pioneer Valley in 2017 after 15 years in New York City.
 While in NYC, she performed and choreographed as an independent dance artist.
 Most notably, she has been a collaborating artist with Laura Peterson Choreography for ten years, performing throughout NYC and internationally.
 She has also danced for choreographers Rebecca Brooks, David Hurwith, Luis Lara Malvacias, Juliette Mapp, Nora Stephens and Sarah White-Ayon.
 Her own choreography has been presented by Women in Motion, Triskelion Arts, Dixon Place, Center for Performance Research and Rooftop Dance Series.
 She was a collaborator on Nicole Wolcott’s solo PaperPieces, and Conor Simpson’s film Jux Lucid, which premiered at the Flatlands Dance Film Festival.
 Kate has been part-time faculty at Adelphi University, Mason Gross School of the Arts at Rutgers University, and Western Connecticut State University.
 She has also taught at Newport Academy of Ballet.
 She earned her BA from Goucher College and MFA from University of Wisconsin, Milwaukee.
 Kate is an AmSAT board certified Alexander Technique teacher who studied under Ann Rodiger at the Balance Arts Center.
 Kate has choreographed numerous contemporary and ballet pieces for The Center Dance’s spring productions and A 21st Century Nutcracker.

-This event is FREE and open to the public.
-Bring your bestie, your sweetie, your mom…We can’t WAIT to see you all there!
+This event is FREE and open to the public!
+Bring your sweetheart(s)!

 Adult Tap @ The Center!